georgeyord/dockerfiles/compose/nginx/README.md

  * Nginx port isset by default to `80` and can be changed in `docker-compose.yml`

 ## Commands
- * `fig up` to run nginx server in the foreground
+ * `docker-compose up` to run nginx server in the foreground
- * `fig up -d` to run nginx server in the background
+ * `docker-compose up -d` to run nginx server in the background
- * `fig run nginx env` to check the internal environment variables
+ * `docker-compose run nginx env` to check the internal environment variables